mbhulin/OrientTutorialSimple/fill_database_with_test_data.md

 # Fill the Database with Test Data

+## Learning objectives
+In this chapter of the tutorial you will learn ...
+* to use SQL create vertex and create edge commands inOrientDB Console to create new records in the database
+* to run SQL server side scripts

+## Console Script File
 Again we use OrientDB Console in batch mode to create some sample data in the database.
 Download the file with the Console commands: [FillDB.txt](FillDB.txt).

 Open the file with a text editor.
 First old test data are deleted if you had run FillDB.txt before: